eulersson/taconez/README.md

 [official instructions](https://python-poetry.org/docs/#installation):

 ```
+# On macOS / Linux:
+pip install

+# On Raspberry:
 pip install --upgrade pip \
  && pip install --upgrade keyrings.alt \ # TODO: Needed?
  && pip install poetry \
  && poetry config virtualenvs.create false \
  && poetry install --no-interaction
 ```

+**NOTE**: This will install only tflite-runtime and will not install the tensorflow core packages.
+If you want to install core packages (for development) then pass the dependency group on the CLI command `poetry install --with tensorflow-dev` (see `pyproject.toml`) to see the `tensorflow-dev` group.

 Now to install the dependencies on Raspberry Pi: